THE BERTHA CHALLENGE

 While we understand that applicants will have some existing obligations to the movements and organizations with which they work, this Fellowship will require a full-time commitment.
 Both the applicant and host organization must commit to this in writing.

 All strategies must be non-violent.
 Funding may not be used for political lobbying activities.
 The program does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.
-This must be your only fellowship for this period and source of income for the duration of the Fellowship term.
+This must be the applicant’s only Fellowship for this period and source of income for the duration of the Fellowship term.
 Additional paid work has to be cleared with the Bertha team in advance.

-Bertha endeavours to select an inclusive and representative cohort of Bertha Fellows that celebrates diversity.
+Bertha endeavors to select an inclusive and representative cohort of Bertha Fellows that celebrates diversity.

 Applicants may come from and work in any country, but to ensure that this cohort of Bertha Fellows is able to be fully participatory, we require all applicants to be proficient in spoken and written English and able to deliver their final work in English.

 The Bertha Challenge recognizes that investigative journalists and activists have distinct roles.
-This Challenge will offer the opportunity to engage with the complexity of our food systems while strengthening relationships through shared work.
-Bertha Fellows will be expected to explore new ways of working collaboratively and outside their traditional silos while maintaining their integrity and autonomy.
+This Fellowship will offer the opportunity to engage with the complexity of the Bertha Challenge question while strengthening relationships through shared work.
+Bertha Challenge Fellows will be expected to explore new ways of working collaboratively and outside their traditional silos while maintaining their integrity and autonomy.